Montana Homestead Declaration 2024*

 Does Montana Have a Homestead Exemption? – How To File Homestead Rights in Montana

-To be eligible to file for protection up to $378,560* equity protection in 2023 with a Montana Homestead Declaration, a person’s property must be his/her primary residence.
+To be eligible to file for up to $393,702* equity protection in 2024 with a Montana Homestead Declaration, a person’s subject property must be his/her primary residence.

 A “homestead” is the house or mobile home in which a person lives and the land on which it is erected.